Elsa Gindler in context # 2: Writing and Resistance

 In this episode I look at the implications of this myth about Gindler, and explore how her writing might be seen as part of her resistance against the antil-intellectual thinking that was a problem in her day ... as it is in our own time.

-I also recorded some highlights from Gindler's lectures (in English translation), so you can get a sense of what a good writer she was, and how important writing is to the whole picture of this remarkable practitioner.
+I also recorded some highlights from several of Gindler's lectures (in English translation), so you can get a sense of what a good writer she was, and how important writing is to the whole picture of this remarkable practitioner.

 Get the latest episodes directly in your inbox